-Registration is now open for those wanting to take credits online this summer.
+1) E-Learning Registration Registration is now open for those wanting to take credits online this summer.
 Please register here.
-Non-TDSB students can start registering on April 7th so I would not wait if you would like to confirm a spot.

 2) TDSB Mental Health & Wellbeing May 7th – 13th is Children’s Mental Health Week.
 Student mental health and well-being is an important part of student success and a priority at the TDSB.
 Schools support mental health and well-being in many different ways.
 Learn more here.